Chart Color Schemes

 The educational profile of Moss Vale - Berrima exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Moss Vale - Berrima show that 25.7% of residents aged 15 and above hold university degrees, compared to the NSW average of 32.2%.
-Bachelor degrees are most common at 16.6%, followed by postgraduate qualifications at 6.4% and graduate diplomas at 2.7%.
-Vocational credentials are also prevalent, with 39.4% of residents aged 15 and above holding such qualifications - advanced diplomas at 12.0% and certificates at 27.4%.
-Currently, 28.5% of residents are enrolled in formal education, including 10.6% in primary, 8.3% in secondary, and 2.8% in tertiary education.
+Educational qualifications in Moss Vale-Berrima trail region show that 25.7% of residents aged 15 and above hold university degrees, compared to the NSW average of 32.2%.
+Bachelor degrees are most common at 16.6%, followed by postgraduate qualifications (6.4%) and graduate diplomas (2.7%).
+Vocational credentials are also prevalent, with 39.4% of residents aged 15 and above holding such qualifications - advanced diplomas account for 12.0% and certificates for 27.4%.
+Educational participation is high, with 28.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education